Hemel Hempstead: 18th to mid-20th century

 In the 18th and 19th centuries, Hemel Hempstead was an agricultural market town.
 Wealthy landowners built a few large country houses in the locality, including The Bury, built in 1790, and Gadebridge House, erected by the noted surgeon and anatomist Sir Astley Cooper in 1811.

 As the Industrial Revolution gained momentum, commercial travel between the Midlands and London increased greatly.
-Hemel Hempstead was located on a direct route between these areas of industry and commerce and this made it a natural waypoint for trade and travel between the two.
+Hemel Hempstead was located on a direct route between these areas of industry and commerce; this made it a natural waypoint for trade and travel between the two.
 Initially the Sparrows Herne Turnpike Road was opened in 1762.

 In 1793, construction began on the Grand Junction Canal, a major project to provide a freight waterway between the Midlands and the Port of London.
-In 1798, the canal from the Thames reached Two Waters, just south of Hemel Hempstead, and opened fully in 1805.
+In 1798, the canal from the Thames reached Two Waters, just south of the town, and opened fully in 1805.

+Hemel's position on the commercial transport network was established further in 1837 when the route of the new London and Birmingham Railway reached the town.
+The line's construction had been delayed for several years by vigorous lobbying by a number of powerful local landowners, including Sir Astley Cooper of Gadebridge House, who were all keen to protect their estates from invasion by the "iron horse".
+Their campaign was successful and the main line was routed along the River Bulbourne instead of the River Gade, skirting around the edge of Hemel Hempstead.
+As a result, the town's railway station was built one mile outside the town centre at Boxmoor; Boxmoor and Hemel Hempstead station (now Hemel Hempstead) opened in 1837.